-I’ve adopted her theory and will argue with anyone as to whether it’s true, physical anatomy be damned.
+I have adopted her theory and will argue with anyone as to whether it’s true, physical anatomy be damned.
 It doesn’t matter if I’m finishing a huge Thanksgiving dinner and feel so bloated I can hardly move.
-When my sister walks in from the kitchen with those fresh pumpkin pies, I’m sitting up straight, fork in hand and ready to go.
+When my sister walks in from the kitchen with those fresh pumpkin pies, I’m sitting up straight, fork in hand, and ready to go.
 I could have a ten-course meal made by ten of the world’s greatest chefs, and at the end, I’ll be looking at the kitchen, wondering what the dessert will be.
 My biggest disappointment at the end of a meal is that there is no way to get every drop of raspberry coulis off the plate.

-Three-quarters of the way up the hill it started to rain, a hard drenching downpour that filled our shoes and soaked us to our shorts, but we were so close, I was determined to push on.
+Three-quarters of the way up the hill it started to rain, a hard drenching downpour that filled our shoes and soaked us to our shorts, but we were so close I was determined to push on.
 I twisted Jeff’s arm, and we continued, finally arriving under the white fluorescent lights outside our destination.
 “You are going to be so glad you came”, I told him.
 “This will be an experience you’ll never forget”; and so it was.

-We walked in, rain squishing from our shoes, and while people stared, made our way to the glowing glass case of pastries.
+We walked in, rain squishing from our shoes, and while people stared, we made our way to the glowing glass case of pastries.
 Banana cream pies, key lime pies, little fruit tarts; they stared up at us with bright kiwi eyes, but there wasn’t an éclair to be found.
-We were informed by the owner she had sold the last one ten minutes before, to my father who had pulled up in his dry, comfortable Volvo.
+We were informed by the owner she had sold the last few ten minutes before, to my father who had pulled up in his dry, comfortable Volvo.

 A pool of water had formed at our feet, and another one pooled in my eyes.
 At that moment, I hated Volvo’s, I hated rain, and I wasn’t exactly pleased with my father.
 It was all I could do, not to burst into tears.
 Jeff glowered at me as I turned with slumped shoulders to walk back out into the rain for the long ride home.